 All Lloyd's employees must ensure that they undertake the work they are required to do with due regard for their safety and that of their colleagues, tenants, contractors and visitors.
-They will take responsibility for aspects of OH&S, environmental and energy consuming equipment over which they have control, including adherence to the organisation's applicable OHSE requirements and they will:
+They will take responsibility for aspects of OH&S and environment over which they have control, including adherence to the organisation's applicable OHSE requirements and they will:

-- take reasonable care for their own health and safety, protection of the environment, efficient use of energy and that of other persons that may be affected by their acts and omissions at work: - co-operate fully with Lloyd's on all matters, rules, advice and instructions relating to health and safety, environmental and energy management and comply with all relevant statutory provisions.
-Employees will be expected to either provide input into environmental aspects assessment, energy review, risk assessments or, having been provided with the appropriate training, conduct specific risk assessments relating to their work activities; - c) ensure that, where appropriate, they use personal protective clothing and equipment; - d) report any defect or hazard involving buildings, equipment, systems or procedures, or any accident, incidents or deviations from expected energy use in accordance with Lloyd's established reporting procedure; - be satisfied when using electrical equipment or other machinery that it is not defective, and it is suitable for the task and where there is doubt, refer the matter to a supervisory member of staff; - f) notify the HSECG via line-management, or directly if they believe that health and safety, environmental and energy conditions or fire safety obligations have not been fulfilled; - be familiar with fire safety procedures, including emergency evacuation, co-operate to ensure the workplace is safe from fire and its effects and not do anything to place themselves or other people at risk; and
+- a) take reasonable care for their own health and safety and protection of the environment and that of other persons that may be affected by their acts and omissions at work; - b) co-operate fully with Lloyd's on all matters, rules, advice and instructions relating to health and safety and environmental management and comply with all relevant statutory provisions.
+Employees will be expected to either provide input into environmental aspects assessment, risk assessments or, having been provided with the appropriate training, conduct specific risk assessments relating to their work activities; - c) ensure that, where appropriate, they use personal protective clothing and equipment;

-- h) ensure they access the DSE on-line training and risk assessment programme; complete the modules within one month of joining the organisation and conduct a review of their DSE risk assessment periodically, e.g. every two years or following changes in their working environment.
-Any areas of concern should be reported immediately to their line manager or the Risk Manager. - i) Participating in the environmental and energy arrangements and initiatives within Lloyd's.
+- d) report any defect or hazard involving buildings, equipment, systems or procedures, or any accident or incident in accordance with Lloyd's established reporting procedure; - e) be satisfied when using electrical equipment or other machinery that it is not defective, and it is suitable for the task and where there is doubt, refer the matter to a supervisory member of staff; - f) notify the HSECG via line-management, or directly if they believe that health and safety, environmental conditions or fire safety obligations have not been fulfilled; - g) be familiar with fire safety procedures, including emergency evacuation, co-operate to ensure the workplace is safe from fire and its effects and not do anything to place themselves or other people at risk; and - ensure they access the DSE on-line training and risk assessment programme; complete the modules within one month of joining the organisation and conduct a review of their DSE risk assessment periodically, e.g. every two years or following changes in their working environment.
+Any areas of concern should be reported immediately to their line manager or the Risk Manager. - i) Participating in the environmental arrangements and initiatives within Lloyd's.
 This includes demonstrating environmentally friendly behaviours, such as travelling only when necessary, using the waste management facilities, efficient use of energy, and efficient use of resources e.g. reduction in printing and use of plastic. - j) Be proactively involved in identifying relevant internal and external issues through participation in the various consultation and communication channels established within Lloyd's.
 Thus, ensuring they are contributing ideas that feed into the OHSE Management System to enable continual improvement.